-Deal strategy enables salespeople to win more deals
+Sales enablement strategy enables salespeople to win more deals

-‘During deal strategy sessions I’m often asked to review what resources a sales representative is leveraging and make recommendations’, said Ben Cotton, HubSpot’s Principle Marketing Manager for Sales Enablement, when we approached him to share his insights.
+"During deal strategy sessions, I’m often asked to review what resources a sales representative is leveraging and make recommendations," said Ben Cotton, HubSpot’s principle marketing manager for Sales Enablement, when we approached him to share his insights.
 Over the past two-and-a-half years, he has worked on over 400 deals using deal strategy and other elements of deal support, landing more than three million additional ARR that might not otherwise have closed.

-Deal strategy is extremely varied, but is best thought of as building a plan to win the deal.
+"Deal strategy can be extremely varied, but is best thought of as building a strategy to help a salesperson win a deal."

-‘For instance, it may be that the salesperson should call in additional support from their legal, sales engineering, or marketing teams, or that they should consider using sales collateral that speaks to a prospect’s specific challenges or objections.
-It's not right for every deal but there's certainly a number of deals where reps want this additional support and they value having someone to call upon.’
+"For instance, it may be that the salesperson should call in additional support from their legal, sales engineering, or marketing teams, or that they should consider using sales collateral that speaks to a prospect’s specific challenges or objections.
+It's not right for every deal but there's certainly a number of deals where reps want this additional support and they value having someone to call upon."